Vultraz/Shadows_of_Deception/readme.md

 Requirements:

- * *The Batttle For Wesnoth* version 1.12 and later or 1.11.11 and later versions of the 1.11 series.
+ * *The Batttle For Wesnoth* version 1.12 or later.
  * *8680’s Lua Pack*, a resource pack containing several functions made use of by SoD.
 Refer to the *Installing lp8* section below for instructions on installing the pack.